 Nylon is not biodegradable and is a big contributor to microplastics pollution.
 What is eco-friendly about nylon?
 Almost nothing, however, it can be an eco-friendly alternative.
 High-quality nylon is very durable, will outlast many other materials and it can be recycled, although this rarely happens.

 Is rubber eco friendly?

 Natural rubber is manufactured using latex extracted from the Para rubber tree.
 It cannot really be recycled, but it can be ground up and reused.
 What is eco-friendly about rubber?

 It is a natural material and the Para rubber tree can be grown in a sustainable way.
-However, rubber products can be reused the rubber cannot be completely recycled and made as new, and it must be properly handled and disposed of not to harm the environment.
+However, rubber products can be reused the rubber cannot be completely recycled and made as new, and it must be properly handled and disposed of to not harm the environment.

 Is concrete eco friendly?